 - Remote Spooling Communications Subsystem (RSCS) Networking for z/VM: RSCS enables users to send messages, commands, files, and jobs to other users in a network.

 To deploy virtualization for z/VM:

-foundation that enables integration with Tivoli, and third-party management platforms.
+z/VM manages virtual machines through the IBM Systems Director, the platform-management foundation that enables integration with Tivoli, and third-party management platforms.
 With it, you can:

 You can even get a single view of the actual energy usage throughout your data center.